 The rules and regulations applicable to sales to government organizations may also negatively impact sales to other organizations.
-To date, we have had limited traction in sales to U.S. federal government agencies, and any future sales to government organizations is uncertain.
+To date, we have had limited traction in sales to U.S. government agencies, and any future sales to government organizations is uncertain.
 Government organizations may have contractual or other legal rights to terminate contracts with our distributors and resellers for convenience or due to a default, and any such termination may adversely impact our future results of operations.
 For example, if the distributor receives a significant portion of its revenue from sales to such government organization, the financial health of the distributor could be substantially harmed, which could negatively affect our future sales to such distributor.
-Governments routinely investigate, review and audit government vendors' administrative and other processes, and any unfavorable investigation, audit or other review could result in the government's refusing to continue buying our products and services, a reduction of revenue or fines, or civil or criminal liability if the investigation, audit or other review uncovers improper, illegal or otherwise concerning activities.
+Governments routinely investigate, review and audit government vendors' administrative and other processes, and any unfavorable investigation, audit, other review or unfavorable determination related to any government purchases of our products and services, a reduction of revenue or fines, or civil or criminal liability if the investigation, audit or other review uncovers improper, illegal or otherwise concerning activities.
 Any such penalties could adversely impact our results of operations in a material way.
-Finally, purchases by the U.S. government may require certain products to be manufactured in the United States and other high cost manufacturing locations, and we may not manufacture all products in locations that meet the requirements of the U.S. government.
+Further, any refusal to grant certain certifications or clearances by one government agency, or decision by one government agency that our products do not meet certain standards, may cause reputational harm and cause concern with other government agencies, government may require certain products to be manufactured in the United States and other high cost our products generally.
+Finally, purchases by the U.S. government may require certain products to be manufactured in the United States and other high cost ucrossfully obtain all certifications or clearances required for certain U.S. government purchases.